tiagodeluna/study-notes/AWS/README.md

 **Trusted Advisor**

 Trusted Advisor provides best practices and checks if all services in your account are in accordance to that practices.
 It checks the best practices in four categories: Cost Optimization, Performance, Security and Fault Tolerance.

+**VPC**

+Virtual Private Cloud (VPC) enables you to launch AWS resources into a virtual network that you've defined.
+A VPC is designed to resemble private on-premise data centers or private corporate networks, with the benefits of using the scalable infrastructure of AWS.

+A VPC is housed within a chosen AWS region, and spans multiple availability zones within a region.
+AWS provides a DNS server for your VPC so each instance has a hostname.
+It's possible to configure and attach a Internet Gateway to allow communication between instances in your VPC and the internet.

+The security of VPC is performed by two services:
+* Network Access Control Lists (ACLs): operate at the network/subnet level.
+Defines a list of rules to allow/deny traffic.
+These rules are applied in number order and are **stateless**: so return traffic must be allowed through an outbound rule.
+* Security Groups: operate at the instance level.
+They support only "allow" rules and are **stateful**: so return traffic requests are allowed regardless of rules.

 ## Amazon EC2